 Many years ago, Duke made an institutional decision to build a strong athletics program, which enabled the university’s teams to excel in competition against the best teams in the country.
 In 2012 - 2013 Duke allocated full scholarships to more than 350 student-athletes.
 These full scholarships were divided among 18 Duke athletic teams, proportionally between men and women.

 Please visit the Athletics and Recreation website for more information on Athletics at Duke.

 Duke University also offers a limited number of merit scholarships.
-All applicants for admission are automatically considered for any available merit scholarship; specific applications are not required, and are not available.
+All applicants for admission are automatically considered for any available merit scholarship.
+Specific applications are not required, and are not available, with the exception of the Robertson Scholars Leadership Program.
+While students who apply to Duke may be considered for the Robertson, completing the Robertson Scholars online application is the only way to ensure that the student’s materials will be reviewed by the Robertson selection committee.
 Our merit scholarship programs do not require that the winner demonstrate need; merit scholarships are based on the student's academic and personal profile.

-Currently enrolled students are not eligible for merit scholarship consideration.
+Currently enrolled students are not eligible for merit scholarship consideration, with the exception of the Robertson Scholars Leadership Program which accepts a small number of first-year candidates.
 The Office of Undergraduate Scholars and Fellows (OUSF) is responsible for the selection of merit scholars.
 For more information, please visit the Office of Scholars and Fellows.
 Scholarship descriptions are available below:

 - A. B. Duke Memorial Scholarship

 - Carolina Honors Scholarships